 So here’s what you can do now:

-- Read my Opted Out of the Traditional Classroom e-book to cut through the noise and focus on what matters.
+- Read the book I wrote with Veronika Palovska, Opted Out of the *Real Job* e-book to cut through the noise and focus on what matters.

 Once you go through that, you will be ready.
 But don’t take any of these courses lightly.
 You must do the unpleasantly hard work of thinking about your business.
 Complete the assignments.
 Sweat if you like.